educbraga/pac-man-clone/README.md

-# Pacman
+# Pacman Clone

-Recriação do jogo pacman utilizando HTML5, CSS3 e vanilla JavaScript.

 ![Screenshot do projeto](./images/projeto.png)

-## Instruções:

-1. Clone o repositório.
-2. Abra o arquivo index.html no seu navegador de preferência.
-3. Divirta-se!

-OBS: Caso deseje criar seu próprio labirinto, há um arquivo excel para criação do mesmo.
-Basta copiar os números e substitui-los no valor da constante layout do arquivo index.js
+This project is a simple recreation of the pacman game.
+Here I used HTML5, CSS3 and vanilla JavaScript.

+For playing you just need to open the index.html file on your favorite web browser.

 ![Screenshot do criador de labirintos](./images/labirinto.png)

+If you wish to make and play in a custom maze, you just need to edit the excel file, copy the numbers and paste them inside the index.js file